 Check Your Fire Alarms Regularly

 It’s horrible to think about what could happen if a fire starts in the middle of the night and there’s no smoke alarm to wake you.
 It happens more often than you may think.
 So it’s extremely important that you check your fire alarms regularly and have a number of them on every floor and room in your house.
-Most municipalities have codes regarding the number and placement of smoke alarms.
+Most municipalities have codes regarding the number and placement of smoke alarms, and they usually require one just inside the door of every bedroom.

-If you live in an older home, or one where the alarms are getting older, consider buying and installing them, or replace the ones that are there.
-This is a very important part of fire: how can I prevent one in my home!
+If you live in an older home, or one where the alarms are getting older, consider buying and installing them or replacing the ones that are there.
+Most smoke alarms are good for approximately 10 years, so if your home is older than that, look at a full replacement.
+This is a very important part of fire: how can I prevent one in my home?

 Copyright Images: Burning Home Deposit photos_339406478_s-2019, Kitchen Stove Deposit photos_179864332_s-2019